Researchers work to make crop pollination sustainable in the Northeast

 Part 4: Landscape Ecology in Maine's Blueberry Growing Region

-Part 5: Grower Interviews and the Economics of Lowbush Blueberry in Maine
+Part 6: Economics of Lowbush Blueberry in Maine

-Part 6: Research Topics in Lowbush Blueberry Pollination
+Part 8: Grower Interviews and Research Topics in Lowbush Blueberry Pollination

 1. Determine the contributions of pollinator communities and identify which site characteristics have the greatest influence on pollinator effectiveness in apple, lowbush blueberry, cranberry, and cucurbit.